srizon/SantaGo/readme.md

 SantaGo is another free Bootstrap HTML Christmas sales and affiliate page template built and distributed by EvenFly Team as a small Cristmas gift under Creative Commons 3.0 license.

 As long the codes already well commented, I don't think there's any additional help guide necessary.
-Even so, feel free to contact us through support@evenfly.com if can if you have any question/suggestion.
+Even so, feel free to contact us through support@evenfly.com if you have any question/suggestion.

 If you like this template, you may like to see our other templates available here http://evenfly.com